-Energize NY can finance up to 100% of the project cost, provided that amount does not exceed 10% of the value of the property.
+Energize NY can finance up to 100% of the project cost, provided that amount does not exceed 35% of the value of the property

-Clean energy projects that are approved by NYSERDA or a utility program are eligible to apply for financing.
+Clean energy projects that are included in a NYSERDA or a utility program and/or meet the criteria outlined in NYSERDA’s C-PACE Guidance document are eligible to apply for financing.
 These typically include efficient lighting, insulation and air sealing, efficient heating and cooling systems, smart controls, energy storage and combined heat and storage, as well as renewable energy installations such as solar electric, solar thermal, biomass and geothermal.

 Existing buildings that are commercially owned or owned by not-for profits.
 This includes a range of building types: commercial, office, hospitality, retail, mixed-use, agricultural facilities, multifamily, light industrial, commercially-owned residential, private schools and colleges, houses of worship and other institutional properties